BeAPI/beapi-maintenance-mode/readme.txt

 Just follow the referring note into the plugin documentation.

-= How can change the template displayed in case of maintenance ? =
+= How can I change the template displayed in case of maintenance ? =

 Just follow the referring note into the plugin documentation.